Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ### Creating Content (The Actual Fun Stuff!)

 As mentioned earlier using Hugo is drop-dead easy.
 Yet, any given Hugo project can be as complicated as it needs to be.
-You can start writing content right away, all you now need is;
+But regardless, you can start writing content right away, all you now need is;

 - Download a theme under the `themes` directory.
 - Configure Hugo to generate your site with some site metadata for SEO needs in the `config.yml` file.